 Rewarding the ‘good actors’

-Ontario has introduced legislation called the Fair Workplaces, Better Jobs Act, 2017.
+Ontario has passed the Fair Workplaces, Better Jobs Act, 2017.
 At the Ontario Legislature, it is called Bill 148.
 It is the first time in a generation that substantive changes have been made to update Ontario labour and employment laws.
-At its core, Bill 148 proposes an overdue cleanup of employment and labour-related legislation to close loopholes, reduce ambiguity, reflect the changing work and employment environment, and ‘raise the bar’ on how employees in a workplace may be compensated and treated.
+At its core, Bill 148 is an overdue cleanup of employment and labour-related legislation to close loopholes, reduce ambiguity, reflect the changing work and employment environment, and ‘raise the bar’ on how employees in a workplace may be compensated and treated.

 Local employers have primarily asked me about two things: the two-step rise in the minimum wage, and whether proposed changes in how a union may organize a workplace might affect them.
 These two points were also my own primary concern.
 I received four separate briefings on the bill, two of which were one-on-one detailed conversations with a trusted friend, Labour Minister Kevin Flynn.

 The proposed reforms and changes in Bill 148 will do no harm to reputable businesses operating in a fair and legal way.